General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsection{System-level Integration: Agents}

 While powerful, \glspl{gpm} are fundamentally static entities.
-Their knowledge is frozen at the time of training, and they lack the ability to interact with the world beyond the information they process.
+Their knowledge is frozen at the time of training, and they cannot interact with the world beyond the information they process.
 They cannot browse the web for the latest research, execute code to perform a calculation, or control a robot to run an experiment.
 To overcome these limitations and apply the reasoning capabilities of \glspl{gpm} to complex, multistep scientific problems, so-called \gls{llm}-based agents have emerged.

 An \gls{llm}-based agent is a system that leverages an \glspl{llm} as its core \enquote{brain} but couples it with a set of tools to perceive and act upon its environment.
-To use a tool, the agent simply generates text containing the tool's name and its required inputs (arguments).
+To use a tool, the agent generates text containing the tool's name and its required inputs (arguments).
 The framework managing the agent recognizes this specific text, executes the corresponding tool, and then feeds the result back to the \gls{llm}.
 This transforms the model from a passive generator of text into an active problem-solver that can formulate plans, execute actions, observe the results, and adapt its strategy accordingly.
 For chemists and material scientists, this paradigm shift is profound.
 It moves from asking a model a question to giving it a research goal, which it can then pursue autonomously.

 \Cref{fig:agent-loop} illustrates the fundamental components of an agentic framework, often conceptualized through the interacting modules of perception, cognition, and execution.
 It is important to note that this is one possible way to formalize an agent's architecture; other organizational structures exist.
 Rather than a strict, sequential loop, these components represent a set of capabilities that the agent's core \gls{llm} can dynamically draw upon to achieve complex objectives.